mugeesh/logisticsRestApi/README.md

   * then
 * ```` sh start.sh ````
 * Application Started...
-* then open your browser use this link
+* then open your browser use this URL
 * http://localhost:8080/swagger-ui/index.html
 #### OR
 * use Postman/RestClient